epfl-ada/ada-2021-project-teamphilippe/README.md

 - Are the opinions of other people correlated with the actual success of his career/his companies ?
 - Are the opinions of other people about Tesla (or SpaceX) correlated with the opinions about Musk himself ?
 I.e. is Elon Musk viewed by the public "only" through his companies ?
+- Optional : Can we identify authors whose opinions have great influence on the stock prices of the companies ?
 - Optional : Do the above analysis also apply to personalities from other domain, such as the politics and Trump ?

 ## Sub-tasks